chrismarget/certbot-asa/README.md

 There's a problem with the TLSSNI01 challenge.
 It's not one that will affect the security or quality of your certificates, nor put your machine at risk.
-Rather, the problem is that some other device (not your ASA) could be tricked into satisfying the challenge, which might lead to Let's Encrypt erroneously issuing certificates for that device's domain.
+Rather, the problem is that some other device (not your ASA) could be tricked into satisfying an unwanted challenge, which might lead to Let's Encrypt erroneously issuing certificates for that device's domain.
 The only thing to worry about here is whether Let's Encrypt sunsets TLSSNI01 for TLSSNI02 before I get around to updating the plugin.